 If you have a top loading washing machine soaking can be done by filling the basin and stopping it.
 This makes it easy to proceed into the washing cycle when the soak is done.

-If you have a front loading machine the bathtub is where you can soak your diapers.
+If you have a front loading machine the bathtub (or a bucket) is where you can soak your diapers.
 Just cover clean diapers with HOT water and add packet of RLR.
 Stir around to distribute powder.
 Once you have your diapers rinsed out after the soak.
 You can either wring out by hand or transfer to a bucket.
 Then take everything back to your washer.

 Run them through a normal cycle with your detergent (use a smaller amount than you would normally use on your cloth as these are already clean.
 If you use too much you will have suds issues).
 I suggest using hot water for this cycle.
 If it’s still really soapy looking or feeling after the wash you can do one more hot rinse.